b-charles/pigs/ioc/README.md

 A special component of type `ioc.ContainerStatus` is defined by the container itself and can be used to analyse and display the internal status of the container.
 The usage of this component should be limited to a temporary debugging, since injecting this component will maintain a reference to all other components and instances, preventing the garbage collector to release anything recorded in the container.

-The `String` and `Print` methods produce gorgious outputs which should be easy enough to understand without a detailed documentation.
+The `String() string` and `Print()` methods produce gorgeous outputs which should be easy enough to understand without a detailed documentation.

 ### Container info

 A special component  of type `ioc.ContainerInfo` is also defined by the container.
 It can be injected to get some information about the usage of the container:
- * `TestMode()` returns `true` if the container is used in a test environment, i.e. if at least one test component is recorded.
+ * `TestMode() bool` returns `true` if the container is used in a test environment, i.e. if at least one test component is recorded.
- * `CreationTime()` returns the time of the container creation.
+ * `CreationTime() time.Time` returns the time of the container creation.
- * `StartingTime()` returns the time of the call of `CallInjected` function.
+ * `StartingTime() time.Time` returns the time of the call of `CallInjected` function.
- * `ClosingTime()` returns the time of the end of the `CallInjected` function.
+ * `ClosingTime() time.Time` returns the time of the end of the `CallInjected` function.
 The returned time is the zero value until the `CallInjected` ends, and can be used in the `Close` methods of the components.

 Times are generated by using the standard `time` package, and ignore [the Clock integration](#clock).
 During tests, the container is created once, so the creation time will be constant for all tests, and the starting and closing times are updated at each unit test.